danielgaskell/scc/doc/index.md

 ## Features

-* Runs natively on Windows and SymbOS.
+* Runs natively on Windows, Linux, and SymbOS.
 * Full build chain with preprocessor, object files, linker, etc.
 * Standard ANSI C syntax, with good support for most typical usage.
 * Standard data types and structures: `char`, `short`, `int`, `long`, `float`, `double`, `signed`, `unsigned`, `struct`, `union`, `enum`, `auto`, `static`, `register`, `extern`, `typedef`.
-* A proper libc port [work in progress] so existing code can be compiled unmodified.
+* A proper libc port so existing code can be compiled unmodified.
 * Headers, typedefs, and support functions for most SymbOS system calls (`symbos.h`).
 * Clean handling of SymbOS segments, with data, buffers, and literals located correctly in the executable without duplication (other compilers struggle with this).
 Keywords `_data` and `_transfer` allow specifying the segment of globals.
 * Multithreading (yes, [really](syscall2.md#multithreading)!)